nodejs/nodejs.dev/CONTRIBUTING.md

 ## Remarks

-If something is missing here, or you feel something is not well described, feel free to create a PR.
+If something is missing here, or you feel something is not well described, feel free to open an [issue](https://github.com/nodejs/nodejs.dev/issues) to discuss it.

 [`squash`]: https://help.github.com/en/articles/about-pull-request-merges#squash-and-merge-your-pull-request-commits
 [Conventional Commits]: https://www.conventionalcommits.org/